Who Is Jesus?

 How to Respond to Jesus

+Learning who Jesus is naturally leads to a response.
 Following Jesus is not just about belief—it’s about relationship.
-Through prayer, Scripture, and community, we grow to know Him and walk with Him daily.
+Through prayer, scripture, and community, we grow to know Him and walk with Him daily.

-Conclusion: Who Is Jesus to You?
+Conclusion: Who Is Jesus?

 The question “Who is Jesus?” is deeply personal.
 He is the Son of God, the Savior who gave His life for the world, and the risen Lord who offers hope, forgiveness, and new life.